cryptr-examples/cryptr-angular-sample/README.md

 </button>
 ```

 🛠 Run server & try to connect.
-Your Angular application redirects you to your sign form page, where you can sign in or sign up with an email.
+Your Angular application redirects you to your gateway sign page, where you can sign in or sign up with an email and related authenticated process (SSO, magic link, password...)

 ---
 **SANDBOX EMAIL**